rohitgarg025/aws-sagemaker-hackathon/README.md

 ## Requirements
 1. Python 3 or later
 2. Jupyter Notebook Environment
-3. Numpy, Pandas, Matplotlib, nltk, re
+3. Numpy, Pandas, Matplotlib, nltk, re, sci-kit learn

 ## How to run locally
 1. Clone the repo, and import it to a notebook environment.